F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Conclusion

 \section{Conclusion}

 CAM methods typically rely on interpolation in order to restore full size CAMs in WSOL tasks.
-To improve the localization accuracy of CAMs, this paper proposes to connect a trainable decoding architecture to any CNN backbone, allowing for parametric upscaling of CAMs to accurate full resolution CAMs (F-CAMs).
+To improve the localization accuracy of CAMs, this paper proposes to connect a trainable decoding architecture to a CNN classifier, allowing for parametric upscaling of CAMs to accurate full resolution CAMs (F-CAMs).
 Low resolution CAMs and variants priors are used to fine-tune the decoder.
-Evaluated in combination with six baseline WSOL methods and three CNN backbones, our F-CAM methods improves their performance by a large margin on CUB and OpenImage datasets.
-F-CAM performance is competitive with state-of-art WSOL methods, yet it requires fewer computational resources during inference.
+Evaluated in combination with six baseline WSOL methods and three CNN backbones, our F-CAM methods improves the performance of these baselines by a large margin on CUB and OpenImage datasets.
+F-CAM performance is competitive with state-of-the-art WSOL methods, yet it requires less computation resources during inference.